site24x7/puppet-site24x7/README.md

-Puppet Recipie for Site24x7 services
+Puppet Recipe for Site24x7 services
 ===========

-This puppet recipie installs Site24x7 server monitoring agent on Linux platforms.
-This requires Site24x7 account to use.
+This puppet recipe installs Site24x7 Server Monitoring agent on Linux platforms.
+Please create a Site24x7 account to install the Linux agent using Puppet.
 Sign Up Now for a Free Trial

 Supported Platforms